tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Native or simple delivery schedule?

 Does your ERP system natively support a delivery schedule?
 A delivery schedule consists of one or more deliveries (date & quantity) for the same item within one order line.

-Tradecloud works natively with delivery schedule's.
 It is no problem when your ERP system does not support a delivery schedule natively, but you have to be aware which fields to use:

 {% page-ref page="order/buyer/issue/delivery-schedule.md" %}